SabrinaKnappe/SabrinaKnappe.github.io/_posts/2021-02-26-lab-4-Controlled-actuation-using-PID.md

     <iframe width="560" height="315" src="https://www.youtube.com/embed/yJqmOrrFOV4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 4. Implement path tracking, specifically, replace the random position by a position following a track over time (e.g., a circle or square).
 What happens when you hold the handle?
 How is it affected by the PID parameters?
     I used <a href="https://stackoverflow.com/questions/34842502/processing-how-do-i-make-an-object-move-in-a-circular-path">this stack overflow post</a> as reference for the math of how to make the point move in a circular path.
 I ended up adjusting the radius by hand to make sure I had something of a size the haply could follow.
 I hardcoded my own point for the same reason.
+When I hold the handle, the haply moves my hand in a circular motion following the target.

+5. Play with the controller update rates, and with introducing delays.
+How does this change the system?
+What happens if you sample faster or slower?
+What happens if it's random?
+    I found new PID settings in the last question (0.04, 0.01, 0.76).
+The looptime parameter makes things more smooth if it is smaller and less smooth as it gets larger.
+The sample changes how often you are updating based on feedback, so this makes a lot of sense.
+When you update very often, you do smaller corrections more often, and when you update less often you need to do larger corrections which causes a type of oscillation.
+If the update rate is random it increases the roughness.

 See my code below: